EloGank/lol-php-api-client/README.md

 }
 ```

-The `send()` method have three parameters and one optionnal :
+The `send()` method have three parameters and one optional :
 * `region` it's the client region short name (EUW, NA, ...).
 Make sure there is a registered client for the selected region in your API !
 * `route` the API route, in short it's the "`controller_name`.`method_name`"
 * `parameters` it's the route parameters, it's an array
-* `format` (optionnal) if you need a specific format for a specific route (see the [API configuration documentation](https://github.com/EloGank/lol-php-api/blob/master/doc/configuration.md) for available formats)
+* `format` (optional) if you need a specific format for a specific route (see the [API configuration documentation](https://github.com/EloGank/lol-php-api/blob/master/doc/configuration.md) for available formats)

 #### Example

 This example is available in the file `examples/index.php`.

+**Note 1:** use `192.168.100.10` instead of `127.0.0.1` if you using Virtual Machine for the API server.
+**Note 2:** a `ConnectionException` can be thrown if there is a problem with the server (timeout or connection refused, for example).
+Be sure to handle this case by surrounding with a try/catch.

 ``` php
 // examples/index.php